otahina/Travel-Tracker-FullStack-Project/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)
 * **Git**: Used for version control, allowing for efficient collaboration and change tracking.
 * **GitHub**: Platform for hosting the codebase and managing collaboration.

+## How to use this project on your local machine 🩵